vim-syntastic/syntastic/README.markdown

 <a name="faqforeign"></a>

 __4.3.
-Q. How can run checkers for "foreign" filetypes against the current file?__
+Q. How can I run checkers for "foreign" filetypes against the current file?__

 A. You need to qualify the name of the "foreign" checker with the name